What Do All Religions Believe About the Afterlife?

 FAQs

-Do all three Abrahamic religions believe in resurrection of the body?
+Do all three Abrahamic religions believe in heaven and hell?

-What does Islam say about non-Muslims in the afterlife?
+What does the Quran say about who owns the afterlife?

 0 Community answers